Reinoter/bytemark-assignment/README.md

 ## Application comments
 - There are some functionality started that there was no time to complete.
     - Notification Component for error handling
-    - Search field for country
     - Pagination for results.

-- Given the size of the application I chose to use insertable components in the main view to display requested information.
-Normally I would create a different "route" for Articles.
-This seemed unnatural in this case, because one can't fetch single article data from the provided API.
+- The article route seems unnatural in this case, because one can't fetch single article data from the provided API.
+We'll share the selected article in a shared service to compensate for this.

 - Icons used are from Google Material **https://google.github.io/material-design-icons/**